bannmoore/learning-notes/README.md

 # Reading Notes

-This repo exists for the wiki!
+This repo exists for the [wiki](https://github.com/bannmoore/learning-notes/wiki).